 Don’t grant forgiveness merely for the sake of your ex or your kids (although doing so can make life easier for all family members).
 Do it for yourself.
 If you acknowledge the physical and mental health benefits of forgiveness, you’ll find it easier to grant it to a former spouse.

 As you make progress on your path to forgiveness, let us assist you with the other complications of divorce.
-Contact the Brown Law Offices, P.A. at your earliest convenience to schedule a case consultation.
+Contact the law firm of Barna, Guzy & Steffen, Ltd. at your earliest convenience to schedule a case consultation.